 The Securities and Exchange Board of India had cancelled the Certificate of Registration (CoR) granted to Brickwork Ratings India Private Limited as a Credit Rating Agency (CRA) in October 2022 and subsequently reversed the cancellation in September 2023.

-As per RBI Circular dated January 9, 2023 on Eligible Credit Rating Agencies it has been advised that no fresh ratings / evaluations shall be obtained from Brickwork Ratings India Private Limited (BWR).
-Accordingly, BWR has not been included in the list of eligible credit rating agencies above.
+As per RBI Circular dated January 9, 2023 on Eligible Credit Rating Agencies it had been advised that no fresh ratings / evaluations shall be obtained from Brickwork Ratings India Private Limited (BWR).